-Now that Halloween is less than a week away, it's the perfect time to take a walk through some of Harlem's prettiest neighborhoods and get into the holiday spirit.
+Now that Halloween is less than two weeks away, it's the perfect time to take a walk through some of Harlem's prettiest neighborhoods and get into the holiday spirit.

-3. Strivers' Row
+2. Strivers' Row

 Historic Strivers' Row—located on 138th and 139th Streets between Frederick Douglass and Adam Clayton Powell Jr Boulevards—may be small, but it packs a punch.
 There you'll find all sorts of ghouls and goblins haunting the stately facades designed by McKim, Mead and White and others.

 For a glimpse of some of the most impressive decorations—and homes—in Harlem, stroll up Convent Avenue between 141st and 150th Streets.
 Make sure to take a detour through Hamilton Terrace (turn east on 144th Street) as well as the landmarked brownstones from 145th to 150th Streets between Convent and St. Nicholas Avenues in Sugar Hill.